 How Apollo's Credit System Works

 Apollo's credit system is the single most important factor in understanding your real costs.
-There are four credit types:
+The mechanics are simpler than most teams expect:

 Hidden Costs and Gotchas